music-encoding/music-encoding/README.md

    ant -lib lib/saxon/saxon9he.jar
    ```

+## Using Oxygen to Build MEI

+### Build a Specific Customization's RNG Schema

+If you are not that comfortable with the command line, here we provide an alternative to build MEI by using Oxygen following these steps:

+1. Open the customization file in Oxygen (make sure that it has the extension `.odd` and not `.xml`).

+2. Click on the "Configure Transformation Scenario(s)" button (the button with the wrench).
+This will open a window of the same name.

+3. Check the "TEI ODD to RELAX NG XML" check box.

+4. Click on the "Duplicate" button.
+This will open the "Edit Ant Scenario" window.

+5. Once in the "Edit Ant Scenario," assign an appropriate name for the project (e.g., "MEI Mensural Schema - plica feature").

+6. Change its `defaultSource` parameter by:

+   a.
+Clicking on the "Parameters" tab.

+   b.
+Locating the `defaultSource` parameter and double-clicking on its value to change it.
+This will open the "Edit Parameter" window.

+   c.
+Change the value of the `defaultSource` for the path of the MEI source file (mei-source.xml) found on your computer.
+You can do this by clicking on the folder icon to browse this file (it is located in your local copy of the music-encoding repo, in `music-encoding/source/mei-source.xml`) and opening it.

+   d.
+Click on the "OK" button.
+The "Edit Parameter" window will close.

+7. Now, you will be back in the "Edit Ant Scenario" window again.
+If you are satisfied with your changes, click on the "OK" button.
+Otherwise, you could also edit the directory where your schema gets stored by clicking on the "Output" tab.

+8. Now, you will be back in your "Configure Transformation Scenario(s)" window.
+In the "Projects" section of the window, you will find your _new project_ with the name you gave it in step 5.
+Click on it and then click on the "Applied associated" button at the left-bottom corner of your window.
+This will build the schema.

+Once the building is done, Oxygen will automatically open the schema.
+The schema file is also stored in the `music-encoding/out/` folder if you want to consult it later.
+You can change the location where the schema generated is saved by clicking on "Output" in the "Edit Ant Scenario" and changing the file path.

+### Build Guidelines HTML

+In this section, we will use Oxygen to generate the HTML document for the guidelines using the XSLT Stylesheet located at `music-encoding/utils/guidelines_xslt/odd2html.xsl`.
+The steps are the following:

+1. Open the `mei-source.xml` file in Oxygen.
+This file is located in `music-encoding/source/mei-source.xml`.

+2. Click on the "Configure Transformation Scenario(s)" button (the button with the wrench).
+This will open a window of the same name.

+3. Click on the "New" button and select the "XML transformation with XSLT" option.
+This will open the "New scenario" window.

+4. Assign a name to your new XML transformation.

+5. In the "XSLT" tab, look for the "XSL URL" field and add the path to your `odd2html.xsl` file.
+You can do this by clicking on the folder icon to browse this file (it is located in your local copy of the music-encoding repo, in `music-encoding/utils/guidelines_xslt/odd2html.xsl`) and opening it.

+6. Now, you will be back in the "New Scenario" window again.
+If you are satisfied with your changes, click on the "OK" button.
+Otherwise, you could also edit the "XML URL" field for a particular folder, as well as the "Parameters" to change the output folder.

+7. Now, you will be back in your "Configure Transformation Scenario(s)" window.
+In the "Global" section of the window, you will find your new _XML transformation with XSLT_ with the name you gave it in step 4.
+Click on it and then click on the "Applied associated" button at the left-bottom corner of your window.
+This will generate the HTML document for the guidelines.

+After a few minutes, the results of this build can be found in the web folder (`music-encoding/source/web`).
+The guidelines are stored in the "index.html" file.

 # Additional Resources

 In addition to the source files for MEI in this repository, there are other useful resources in other repositories.
 The prebuilt release and development versions of: